steve4744/LaunchPlate/README.md

 LaunchPlate can be used as a fun addition to a lobby/hub or even as an extension to a parkour course.

 ## Versions
-The latest version of LaunchPlate requires Java 16 and is for Minecraft 1.17+.
+The latest version of LaunchPlate requires Java 16 and is for Minecraft 1.17 and 1.18.

 Version 3.0 of Launchplate is supported on Minecraft 1.16.5.